 Odessa is a somewhat small town located in the state of Florida.
 With a population of 7,582 people and four constituent neighborhoods, Odessa is the 230th largest community in Florida.
-Odessa has seen a significant amount of newer housing growth in recent years.
-Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
-This seems to be the case in Odessa, where the median household income is $61,284.00.
+Much of the housing stock in Odessa was built relatively recently.
+The construction of new real estate can often be taken as an indication that the local Odessa economy is robust, and that jobs or other amenities are attracting an influx of new residents.
+This seems to be the case in Odessa, where the median household income is $83,326.00.

-Odessa is a decidedly white-collar town, with fully 86.29% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Odessa is a town of sales and office workers, managers, and professionals.
-There are especially a lot of people living in Odessa who work in sales jobs (14.18%), management occupations (13.74%), and office and administrative support (10.50%).
+Odessa is a decidedly white-collar town, with fully 86.92% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Odessa is a town of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Odessa who work in management occupations (17.68%), sales jobs (15.48%), and healthcare (8.31%).

 Also of interest is that Odessa has more people living here who work in computers and math than 95% of the places in the US.

-The citizens of Odessa are very well educated compared to the average community in the nation: 34.17% of adults in Odessa have a bachelor's degree or even advanced degree.
+The population of Odessa is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 38.85% of adults in Odessa have a bachelor's degree or even advanced degree.

-The per capita income in Odessa in 2010 was $28,145, which is upper middle income relative to Florida and the nation.
-This equates to an annual income of $112,580 for a family of four.
+The per capita income in Odessa in 2018 was $44,106, which is wealthy relative to Florida and the nation.
+This equates to an annual income of $176,424 for a family of four.
 However, Odessa contains both very wealthy and poor people as well.

+Odessa is a very ethnically-diverse town.
 The people who call Odessa home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Odessa residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Odessa include Irish, Italian, English, and French .
+Odessa also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 12.36% of the town’s residents.
+Important ancestries of people in Odessa include German, Irish, English, Haitian, and Italian.

 The most common language spoken in Odessa is English.
 Other important languages spoken here include Spanish and French.